 Dr. Moenter is one of the founding members of Hinesburg Veterinary Associates.
 She opened Bristol Animal Hospital in 1987.
 Julie graduated from the Ohio State University in 1979.
 Julie is not only one of the leaders of our practice, but she has been also a leader in organized veterinary medicine in our state.
 She is past president of the Vermont Veterinary Medical Association.
 Julie was also a delegate from Vermont to the American Veterinary Medical Association.
 Julie’s forte in practice is surgery.
 Julie lives in Monkton with assorted cats and dogs.
 As you can imagine, Julie enjoys being at home with her pets but also has a good time skiing and traveling with friends.

 Dr. Meinhardt has been one of our primary doctors at the Bristol Animal Hospital since 1990.
-Betsy grew up in Saratoga Springs, New York and earned her DVM in 1987 from Purdue University.
+Betsy grew up in Saratoga Springs, New York, got her B.S. from St Lawrence University and earned her DVM in 1987 from Purdue University College of Veterinary Medicine.
 She became one of our practice owners in 2007.
 Betsy enjoys the internal medicine and practice management aspects of practice the most.
-She lives in Bristol with her husband Kevin, and at times, their son Connor (in medical school), daughter Kate (who graduated with a Masters in Higher Education and is currently an Assistant Director of Admissions at Northeastern University), and their adopted (unofficially) daughter Ansally (a nurse in San Francisco).
-They share their home with 2 fantastic dogs: Ash, a geriatric blue healer mix adopted from a shelter in 2011 and Nell, the sweetest Labrador retriever ever.
+She lives in Bristol with her husband Kevin, and at times, their son Connor (in medical school), daughter Kate (currently an Assistant Director of Admissions at Northeastern University), and their adopted (unofficially) daughter Ansally (a nurse in San Francisco).
+They share their home with 2 fantastic dogs: Ash, a geriatric blue healer mix adopted from a shelter in 2011 and Nell, the sweetest Labrador Retriever ever.
 Betsy enjoys all things outdoors with family and friends, including hiking, camping, and traveling.
 Her family feels fortunate to have a long-time connection with Kenya and with Grand Teton National Park.

 Dr. Patty Pruitt has filled in for us since the 1990’s but joined us at Bristol Animal Hospital regularly in 2006.
 She graduated from the University of Illinois College of Veterinary Medicine in 1982 and is a self-proclaimed Midwesterner turned Vermont devotee.
 Along with dogs and cats, Patty loves rabbits.
 Another of her special interests is surgery.
 In fact, you could say her “special” special interest is bunny surgery.
 Patty is also brings another great service to our practice in that she is certified in veterinary acupuncture and manual manipulation.
 When Patty isn’t at Bristol Animal Hospital, one can find her on her skis at Mad River Glen when it’s snowy and on her mountain bike with her Chesapeake Bay Retriever when it’s not.